zambonee/aair-exercise/README.md

 Please add as many tests as you deem necessary.

-## Front-End
+## Front End
-The final part will be to complete the `React` front-end inside `client/src/` which will use the APIs from earlier.
-The barebones components and some logic is there but it's only connected to the "Currency Converter" API, furthermore, it only has some basic styling.
+The final part will be to complete the `React` front end inside `client/src/` which will use the APIs from earlier.
+The barebones components and the functionality to convert from one currency to another using the "Currency Converter" API are there.
+We still need to connect it to the "Get Local Currency Type" API, add in error handling and some styling, and whatever else you deem necessary.

-There are a couple technical requirements that are required for the front-end:
+There are a couple technical requirements that are required for the front end:
 1. It must use the "Get Local Currency Type" API to get the user's local currency.
 If it's a currency that we support, it must pre-populate the `fromCurrency` type.
 If we do not support that currency, then the default is USD.
 2. It must use the "Currency Converter" API to convert the currency (already implemented).